 MSG acts as an excitatory neurotransmitter due to its glutamate content, it has the potential to trigger migraines, and bring on anxiety.
 It can also cause sweating, flushing, nausea, chest pain, shortness of breath, palpitations, and is not recommended for those who experience heart rhythm disturbances.

 Artificial sweeteners including aspartame and sucralose have no health benefits whatsoever and should be avoided.
 Such products are marketed to dieters and to those who aim to lose weight.
 However, on the contrary, such sugar substitutes have been associated with an increased Body Mass Index (BMI), and cardio-metabolic risk.
 The cardiometabolic risks associated with high sweetener intake include hypertension, a higher risk of stroke, and various cardiovascular events.
 These sweeteners also pose adverse effects on glucose metabolism (a precursor to type 2 diabetes), gut flora and appetite control.
 They can, in turn, lead to increased food consumption, and weight gain.
 Additionally, aspartame has been linked to headaches, migraines and seizures.
 It has the potential to cause neurological and/or behavioural disturbances in sensitive individuals.
-Changes in concentration of adrenaline, noradrenaline and dopamine in the brain by aspartame can potentially lead to insomnia and seizures.
+Changes in concentration of adrenaline, noradrenaline and other neurotransmitters in the brain brought on by aspartame can potentially lead to insomnia and seizures.
 Studies have also explored the possibility of excess consumption being involved in the pathogenesis of certain mental disorders, and emotional functioning.